admirerbrown/automated_data_seeding/README.md

 1. Clone the repository.
 2. Import `workflow/workflow.json` into your n8n instance.
 3. Configure credentials for Slack, Confluence, and Google Drive.
-4. Trigger the `/seed-client` Slack command to start the workflow.
+4. Trigger the `/tomatoe` Slack command to start the workflow.
 5. Monitor the Slack channel, Confluence checklist, and local logs for results.

 ## Automation Flow
 1. Operator triggers the Slack slash command or schedules the n8n workflow.
 2. Cloudflare Worker routes the request through localtunnel to the on-prem n8n instance.
 3. n8n retrieves client files from Google Drive and hands them to Python scripts for normalization.
-4. Node.js wrapper publishes the cleaned dataset into Visual-alpha data services.
+4. Node.js wrapper publishes the cleaned dataset into client's data services.
 5. Confluence API updates the checklist page and posts run context to the shared space.
 6. Slack sends success or exception notifications; detailed logs persist locally under `/logs/errors`.